Jordan Rodgers: Professional career

-Jacksonville Jaguars

 He was signed by the Jacksonville Jaguars as an undrafted free agent after the 2013 NFL draft.
 He was released on July 22, 2013.

-Tampa Bay Buccaneers

 The Tampa Bay Buccaneers signed Rodgers to the team's practice squad on October 7, 2013 after releasing quarterback Josh Freeman.
 He remained on the practice squad for the remainder of the season as Mike Glennon became the starter and Dan Orlovsky the backup.
 Jordan was cut by the Buccaneers on February 10, 2014.

-Miami Dolphins

 On April 3, 2014, Rodgers was signed by the Miami Dolphins to challenge third-string quarterback Pat Devlin.
 He was cut on May 12, 2014.

-BC Lions

 On October 20, 2014, Rodgers was signed as a member of the BC Lions practice roster.
 After attending the team's mini-camp in April 2015, he retired.